angoca/db2-index/Home.md

 This index does not contain any kind of content, it is just a references center.
 One reference could be cited several times.

+These are the possible type of link:

+ * Article: The articles in DeveloperWorks, DataMagazine or something similar that follows an editorial process.
+ * Blog: Personal article about DB2.
+ * Channel: Set of videos in YouTube or similar service.
+ * Documentation: Documentation about DB2 in KnowledgeCenter or previous InfoCenters.
+ * Forum: Discussions about a topic.
+ * Planet: List of blogs.
+ * Support: Note written by the IBM support.
+ * Twitter: Twitter account.
+ * Video: Specific video about a topic.
+ * Whitepaper: Commercial article about DB2 technologies.
+ * Wiki: Wiki or article in a Wiki that discuss a topic.

 # A

 * Activated database